-It could be found very appealing, “in the eyes of the first world”, the look of the unfinished houses in Quinta Monroy, -people would be able to expand their houses freely- we could think.
-But would the big issues inside the slum be about expansion problems or freedom in the design?
+It could be found very appealing, “in the eyes of the first world”, the look of the unfinished houses in Quinta Monroy, -people would be able to expand their homes freely- we could think.
+But would the bigger issues inside the slum be about expansion problems or freedom in the design?
 Slums are inherently flexible in terms of shape and program, but we should not forget one of the main questions:

 Is it desirable for anyone to live in a slum?